Makcieh/IT26-LabExam-ResortWebsite-/README.md

 Hello!!
-This website is not responsive yet so only view the website on 16:9 ratio Thank You Godbless!!
+This website is not responsive yet so only view the website on 16:9 ratio.
+Thank You Godbless!!